kavia-common/jira-confluence-connector-146762-146772/integration_backend/README.md

 - INTEGRATION_DB_URL (optional; default sqlite:///./integration.db)

 Troubleshooting startup (port 3001 not ready):
+- Use the recommended entrypoint: python -m integration_backend.app_entrypoint
 - Ensure the module path is correct: uvicorn src.api.main:app --port 3001
-- Verify Python path includes integration_backend/: using dev_server.py handles this for you
+- Verify Python path includes integration_backend/src; the app_entrypoint ensures this automatically
-- Check for import-time errors in logs (dev_server prints traceback if app import fails)
+- Check for import-time errors in logs (entrypoint prints traceback if app import fails)
-- The app does not require secrets at import time; missing OAuth envs only affect /auth/jira/login behavior (returns 400)
+- The app does not require secrets at import time; missing OAuth envs only affect /auth/jira/login (returns 400)
-- Verify /healthz responds with 200; if not, check that requirements are installed and no syntax/import errors occurred
+- Verify /healthz responds with 200; if not, ensure requirements are installed and no syntax/import errors occurred